 Need to write a research paper, but have no idea how and where to start?
 Have to apply for an internship, but don’t know how to go about it?
 Have all of the qualifications, but don’t know how to appear for an interview?
 You no longer have to feel clueless when it comes to such challenges.

-Christ University brings you CAPS, an open platform that attempts to bridge the gap between classrooms based theoretical learning and career-based applicable knowledge.
+CHRIST (Deemed to be University) brings you CAPS, an open platform that attempts to bridge the gap between classrooms based theoretical learning and career-based applicable knowledge.
 It is an initiative that facilitates the free exchange of knowledge and sharing of experiences with a view to strengthen students and professionals, providing them access to a learning experience that is not readily available in a classroom environment or a library.